 The ingredient list on this vegan pecan pie recipe may surprise you, but we promise they make a pie that is every bit as beautifully nutty, silky, and perfect as the pecan pies of your Thanksgivings past.

 Perhaps the most intriguing ingredient is tofu.
 But before you run to the hills, hear us out: tofu gives our vegan pecan pie its thick texture and unmistakable “pecan pie” mouthfeel.

 Embrace the tofu.
 It won’t let you down.
 And neither will a whopping dollop of coconut whipped cream added on top.

-- Pie will still be jiggly when it comes out but it will set as it continues to cool (place it in the fridge overnight to help ensure it sets completely)
+- The pie will still be jiggly when it comes out but it will set as it continues to cool.
+Place it in the fridge overnight to help ensure it sets completely.